Physically-Motivated Guiding States for Local Hamiltonians: Conclusion

 \section{Conclusion}

 Our results provide further insight into how complexity theory can elucidate the potential advantages of quantum algorithms in addressing practical problems.
 In prior work, the state classes considered for the \sc{Guided Local Hamiltonian} problem were rather abstract.
-In contrast, we have demonstrated that states relevant to Quantum Chemistry and Condensed-Matter Physics serve as strong candidates for guiding states.
+In contrast, we have demonstrated that states relevant to quantum chemistry and condensed-matter physics serve as strong candidates for guiding states.
 We hope that future research will build on these results and address additional open questions; for example, one interesting direction would be to explore extensions to semi-classical physically motivated states, including placing Fendley states in \cl{BQP} by developing an efficient preparation algorithm from a succinct description.
 The results in this work leverage recent advances in state preparation procedures and complexity-theoretic tools (such as perturbation theory and gadgets), to establish connections between the complexity of the \sc{Guided Local Hamiltonian} problem and the underlying guiding state.
 Furthermore, we present a framework that characterises the relationship between the guiding state and the resulting Feynman-Kitaev Hamiltonian, enabling us to identify several characteristics necessary for \clw{BQP}{hardness}.
+We have also established a complexity result for physically-relevant models beyond the spin setting --- the Fermi-Hubbard model --- in the guided setting, closing an important gap in the literature.
+In this setting, we have shown that the \sc{Guided Fermi-Hubbard Hamiltonian} problem is \clw{BQP}{complete} for the Fermi-Hubbard model at half-filling in the Mott insulating phase, even when local magnetic fields are present, with a semi-classical encoded fermionic subset state as the guiding state.